ruegerj/monkey-playground/README.md

 docker pull ghcr.io/ruegerj/monkey-playground:latest
 ```

-To run the generated image, use the command below while inserting the corresponding values of the env vars:
+To run the latest image of the app, use the command below while inserting the corresponding values of the env vars:

 ```bash
 docker run -dit \